prasannjeet/note-nirvana/README.md

 3. Sudeesh Sukumara Pillai
 4. Gauthem Krishna

-### Steps to run the application
+### Steps to run the application.
+**Enusre that `docker` is installed in your computer.**

+#### FrontEnd
-1. The `frontend` folder contains the code for the frontend of the application.
+The `frontend` folder contains the code for the frontend of the application.
 The frontend is built using NextJS.
 To run the frontend, follow the steps below:

  1. Open the terminal and navigate to the `frontend` folder.
-    2. Run the command `npm install` to install all the dependencies.
+ 2. Run the command `npm run docker:build` to build the docker container.
-    3. Run the command `npm start` to start the frontend server.
+ 3. Run the command `npm run docker:start` to start the frontend server.
  4. The frontend server will start on port 3000.
 Open the browser and navigate to `http://localhost:3000` to view the frontend.

+#### BackEnd
-2. The `backend` folder contains the code for the backend of the application.
+The `backend` folder contains the code for the backend of the application.
 The backend is built using Spring Framework.
 To run the backend, follow the steps below:

  1. Ensure that `JDK-17` is in your path.
 And `JAVA_HOME` environement variable points to `JDK17`.
-    2. Enusre that `docker` is installed in your computer.
-    3. Backend server will start at `http://localhost:8080`.
+ 2. Backend server will start at `http://localhost:8080`.
 Ensure that port `8080` in `localhost` is not busy.
-    4. Open the terminal and navigate to the `backend` folder.
+ 3. Open the terminal and navigate to the `backend` folder.
-    5. Run the command `mvn clean install` to build the backend.
+ 4. Run the command `mvn clean install` to build the backend.
 It will build the application and create a docker image.
-    6. Navigate to `backend/target`, then run the command `docker-compose up` to start the backend server.
+ 5. Navigate to `backend/target`, then run the command `docker-compose up` to start the backend server.

+Note that you might need environemnt variables so that things run without any error.
+Contact this group to get appropriate variables.

 ## Note Nirvana Component-Diagram